A plate of fish and chips

 Advertising

-Eating fish and chips should be a full-on sensory experience.
-Hearing the cry of a nearby gull and feeling the salty sea air inflate your lungs as you munch away is almost as integral to the fish and chip ritual as mushy peas and tartare sauce.
-But that’s not to say that excellent landlocked chippies don’t exist: you just need to know where to look.
+Hearing the squawk of a nearby gull while you inhale the salty sea air is almost as integral to the fish ‘n’ chip ritual as mushy peas and tartare sauce.
+But that’s not to say that excellent landlocked chippies don’t exist in the UK: you just need to know where to look.

 RECOMMENDED: